nanthakumar-m/Bankist-Website_for_fictional_bank-Javascript/README.md

 This project was developed as part of my learning to explore and apply advanced DOM manipulation techniques, event delegation, and scroll-based animations in a clean, performant way.

+🔗👉 click here to see the live demo-->https://nanthakumar-m.github.io/Bankist-Website_for_fictional_bank-Javascript/

 ## ⚙️ Technologies Used

 - HTML5